kojq/gal/SECURITY.md

 ## Supported Versions

-Only the latest version will be supported with security updates until the repository is archived.
+Only the latest version will be supported with security updates.
+If the repository is archived, there will be no further security updates.

 ## Reporting a Vulnerability

-A security vulnerability is a weakness in computational logic enabling attackers to compromise confidentiality, integrity, OR availability.
+A security vulnerability is a weakness in computational logic enabling attackers to compromise confidentiality, integrity, or availability.

 Private vulnerability reporting is enabled for the repository.